ar31791/irc-parser/README.md

 Documentation
 -------------
-The best and most recent documentation can be cound inline in the header file ([here](https://github.com/JosephMoniz/irc-parser/blob/master/src/irc_parser.h))
+The best and most recent documentation can be found inline in the header file ([here](https://github.com/JosephMoniz/irc-parser/blob/master/src/irc_parser.h))

 I'll develop a method to automate the abstraction of the inline documentation